ibm-cloud-docs/app-configuration/ac-ts-ff-eval.md

 Feature flag is targeted with segment rules.
 Rule execution is not as expected.

 {: tsCauses}
-Feature flag is targeted with segment rules.
-Segmented rules are executed in order of the rule definition.
+Targeting assigns flag or property values to segments by evaluating rules.
+Targeting rules are executed in the order listed in the 'Edit targeting' view.
+If a segment appears in more than one rule, only the value defined by the last rule is assigned.

 {: tsResolve}
-To fix the order of evaluation, move the rules that are defined in the ‘Edit targeting’ slider by using the direction arrows.
-Same fix is applicable for properties.
+Correct the order of evaluation by using the up- and down-arrows in the ‘Edit targeting’ view, or remove the segment causing the unexpected outcome from rules.